The Gonality of Queen's Graphs: Gonality of the queen's graph

-For the second claim, given a maximum independent set \(S\) on \(Q_{m,n}\), map \(S\) to the divisor class \([D]\) where \(D=\mathbb{1}_{S^C}\).
-This is a positive rank divisor of degree \(\gon(Q_{m,n})\).
+For the second claim, given a maximum independent set \(S\) on \(Q_{n,m}\), map \(S\) to the divisor class \([D]\) where \(D=\mathbb{1}_{S^C}\).
+This is a positive rank divisor of degree \(\gon(Q_{n,m})\).
 The fact that this map is onto the set of all positive rank divisor classes with degree equal to gonality follows from Proposition \ref{prop:independent_sets}.
+The fact that this map is one-to-one follows from Lemma \ref{lemma:pairwise_inequivalent}. \end{proof}